 A distinctive uniform means clothing adopted by a law enforcement agency to identify or distinguish members of its force.
 The uniform does not have to be complete or of any particular level of formality.
 However, a badge, without more, is not enough.8

-Recall that an accused is only guilty under this code section if he/she flees from a pursuing officer with the specific intent to evade, or escape or avoid, that officer or of evading arrest.
-This means it is always a legal defense for an accused to show that he/she did not act with this requisite intent.
+Recall that you are only guilty under this code section if you flee from a pursuing officer with the specific intent to evade, or escape or avoid, that officer or of evading arrest.
+This means it is always a legal defense for you to show that you did not act with this requisite intent.

-Also recall that a defendant is only guilty under this statute if the pursuing officer had at least one flashing red light on during the pursuit.
-Therefore, a defendant can try to challenge an accusation by saying that no flashing light was on.
+Also recall that you are only guilty under this statute if the pursuing officer had at least one flashing red light on during the pursuit.
+Therefore, you can try to challenge an accusation by saying that no flashing light was on.

 A violation of this statute is charged as a misdemeanor.9